tokoba/gemini-mcp-tool-nano/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to fork the repository, make your changes, and open a pull request.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.

 ## License